-Cooking cornbread in a cast-iron pot that is appropriately prepared assures a crusty edge to this classic rustic quick bread.
-The flowerless batter with no sugar is baked then slathered with butter and eaten alone, or alongside a pile of purple hull peas.
+Cooking cornbread in a cast-iron pot appropriately assures a crusty edge to this classic rustic quick bread.
+The flowerless batter with no sugar is baked, then slathered with butter and eaten alone or alongside a pile of purple hull peas.
 It’s delicious any way you serve it!

-My husband, Steve grew up eating cornbread at every noon and night meal from his grandmother’s table during his stays in east Jones County Mississippi.
+My husband, Steve, grew up eating cornbread every noon and night meal from his grandmother’s table during his stays in east Jones County, Mississippi.
 Like biscuits at breakfast, cornbread was the bread of choice for lunch and dinner.
 I, on the other hand, did not eat cornbread very often.
-Cajuns would rather have their cornmeal fried in a cereal dish called Couche-Couche, A Cajun Delicacy, but not necessarily for breakfast only.
+Cajuns would rather have their cornmeal fried and served in a cereal dish floating in coffee milk.
+It’s called Couche-Couche, A Cajun Delicacy, but not for breakfast only.

-While living with Steve’s grandparents when we first married, I was able to see first hand the food my husband was used to eating.
+While living with Steve’s grandparents when we first married, I was able to see firsthand the food my husband grew up eating.
 I quickly learned to enjoy their style of chicken and dumplings and Mamaw’s Sunday dinners of fried chicken with lots of fresh vegetables, and of course, cornbread.

 A meal of peas and cornbread with fried okra, Mamaw style, is something we crave from time to time.
 It’s a simple and easy supper after a long workday.
-While learning to make cornbread I went through lots of trial and error.
-Mamaw didn’t have a recipe, and those box mixes fall apart after baking.
+While learning to make cornbread, I went through lots of trial and errors.
+Mamaw didn’t have a recipe, and those box mixes fell apart after baking.

 Secrets To A Good Cornbread

 There are a few secrets to its success, though.
 First, you need a well seasoned black cast-iron skillet.
 (See this Southern Living article to learn how.)
 Then, pour a little extra virgin olive oil into it and place it in a cold oven.